Bengal Kitten – What To Consider Before Buying One

-At two months old, Bengal kittens start exploring their environment.
+At two months old, they start exploring their environment.
 They are confident enough to go to another room in the house by themselves and develop their hunting skills if you let them go outside.
-They have excellent hearing and can regulate their body temperature.
-These kittens are very active, so it’s essential to pay attention to their development and ensure they get the nutrition they need.
-They should also be socialised and have a regular feeding schedule.
+At this stage they have excellent hearing and can regulate their body temperature so don’t need their mums warmth on tap anymore (time to explore!).
+These kittens are very active, so it’s essential to pay attention to their development and ensure they get the nutrition they need to support this.

-Bengal kittens come in many colours, including black, white, silver, and blue.
+They can come in many colours, including black, white, silver, and blue.
 However, it’s impossible to predict which colour will end up being the final result of breeding.
-The final colour of the kitten will depend on the parents’ genetics, so it’s essential to know how to recognise your kitten’s colouring from the start.
+The final colour of the kitten will depend on the parents’ genetics we will leave topic that for the breeders.

 The Eye Colours

 Bengal cats are renowned for their beautiful coats and striking eye colours.
 Their range of eye colours can vary from icy blue to bright green.
-But if you want an icy blue Bengal, it is best to get a Snow variety, as they are only naturally born with this colour.
-However, even if you consider getting one of these eye colours, remember that they are infrequent.
-If you want an icy blue Bengal, do some research to find out more about these cats.
+But if you want an icy blue eyed cat, it is best to get on of the Snow varieties, as they are naturally born with this eye colour.

-You’ll be amazed at how much fun kittens can have.
-They love to play with each other, and the video below shows these kittens’ playful antics.
-It is vital to ensure your kittens get plenty of playtimes, so they grow up well-balanced cats.
-Watching Bengal kittens play is an essential part of cat care.
-Bengal kittens are incredibly playful and love to play with water.
-They will sometimes dip their paws in the water bowl and lick it.
-They also love to play with running faucets or fountains, and they’ve even been known to catch goldfish.
-Here’s how to ensure your Bengal is safe and comfortable around water.
+You’ll be amazed at how much fun they can have.
+It is vital to ensure your baby gets plenty of playtimes, so they grow up to be well-balanced cats.
+Watching Bengal kittens play is an essential part of cat care and they love to play with water.

 Bengal cats are gregarious and intelligent.
-They will have a favourite family member and love playing with children and other pets.
-However, they require a lot of interaction and may even cause damage to household items.
-It’s best to get a Bengal kitten that is familiar with other cats and socialised before you bring it home.
+They will generally have a favourite family member and love playing with children and other pets.
+However, they require a lot of interaction and may even cause damage to household items if left bored and unattended.
+It’s best to get a kitten that is familiar with other cats and has been well-socialised before you bring it home.